 - (a) Habitat for fish, wildlife, and plants that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
 The term "habitat" includes vegetation along banks and shorelines that contribute to maintaining watershed health.
-The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the property consist of Sierran Mixed Conifer, Foothill Pine, Montane hardwood, Mixed Chaparral, Montane Chaparral, and Valley Foothill Riparian.
-Open areas within the woodlands consist of annual grassland species with interspersed wetlands, seeps, and springs - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads and highways. - (d) Outdoor recreation in the form of passive recreational pursuits such as hiking, fishing and sightseeing. - (e) Identified historical and cultural values, to the extent they are protected by state and federal law. - (f) Agricultural values, such as grazing.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish & Wildlife and its successors. - (b) Forest resources on the Property.
+Forest resources consist of mid-elevation Sierra Nevada mixed conifer forest type and riparian vegetation that provide protection for wildlife and fisheries. - (c) The scenic viewshed of the Property in keeping with the surrounding environment, providing a contiguous forested landscape visible to passersby on the nearby roads. - (d) Outdoor recreation in the form of passive recreational pursuits such as camping, boating, fishing, swimming, picnicking, hiking and sightseeing. - (e) Historical and cultural values, to the extent they are protected by state and federal law.